Saving a deposit for your first home

 If you are struggling to save to that level, smaller deposits can be a viable option when paired with a generous first-time buyer mortgage rate.
 If you can afford to save a larger amount, though, the best value mortgages usually require a deposit of between 25%-40%.

-Also consider that buying a home incurs a host of additional costs, including stamp duty, legal fees, Land Registry and mortgage arrangement charges from your lender.
+You must also consider that buying a home incurs a host of additional costs, including stamp duty, legal fees, Land Registry and mortgage arrangement charges from your lender.

 What practical things can I do?